-•\\\\The level, size, age, sex, and genetic structure of landings, discards, .

-- Discards. - Illegal, unreported, unregulated, recreational, customary, and incidental mortality of the target stock by location and method of capture.
+- The level, size, age, sex, and genetic structure of landings. - Discards. - Illegal, unreported, unregulated, recreational, customary, and incidental mortality of the target stock by location and method of capture.

-Information is required for the whole stock as a whole, but better information would usually be expected from the fishery being assessed.
+Information is required for the whole stock, but better information would usually be expected from the fishery being assessed.